For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Halls of residence

-Each of the universities has accommodation available for students which is typically used by first years.
-You'll find halls scattered but often located very close to campus.
+Each of the universities has halls available for students.
+These are typically used by first years and are located very close to campus.

-RNCM offers residence within the Sir Charles Groves Halls which has rehearsal hours between 9 am-9 pm.
-They even offer a loan piano to students who request it!
-Further to this, families wishing to visit students here can stay in the guest flats here, saving your relatives from accidentally booking a hotel on the other side of the city.
+RNCM offers residence within the Sir Charles Groves Halls, which has rehearsal hours between 9am-9pm.
+Here, you can even loan a piano on request!
+Further to this, families wishing to visit students can stay in the guest flats here, saving your relatives from accidentally booking a hotel on the other side of the city.

 Private halls